 The project team holds and steers the vision for the Synergi Collaborative Centre and its effective delivery, supported by the Advisory Board and Lankelly Chase Foundation.

-Professor Kamaldeep Bhui is also an Honorary Consultant Psychiatrist at the East London NHS Foundation Trust, Co-Founder and Director of Careif, Editor of the British Journal of Psychiatry and International Journal of Culture and Mental Health.
+and Nuffield Department of Primary Health Care Science, University of Oxford.
+He is a Honorary Consultant Psychiatrist at the East London NHS Foundation Trust, Co-Founder of Careif, Editor of the British Journal of Psychiatry and International Journal of Culture and Mental Health and Honorary Professor at Queen Mary University of London.
 He has led research and learning programmes on ethnic inequalities in mental illnesses, suicide, self-harm, chronic fatigue, violence and traumatic experiences, homelessness, refugee experiences, drug use and Mental Health Act detentions in hospitals and in the criminal justice system, including prisons.
 Kamaldeep has been an adviser to the Department of Health and Public Health England, and formerly chaired the Royal College of Psychiatrists’ committees on public health and transcultural psychiatry.
 He has supported three projects for the National Clinical Director on Mental Health (Consultation and Advice for NHS England, Public Health England, and providing a national public health online resource called Mental Health 4 Life).
 In 2016, Kamaldeep was awarded a CBE in the Queen’s New Years’ Honours List for services to mental health care and research.

-Dr Kristoffer Halvorsrud is a Postdoctoral Research Fellow in the Centre for Psychiatry, Queen Mary University of London, and is part of the Synergi Collaborative Centre’s project team.
+Dr Kristoffer Halvorsrud is a Postdoctoral Research Fellow at the University of Oxford.
 Kristoffer previously worked as a Research Associate in the Evidence Synthesis Team in the Institute of Health and Society at Newcastle University.
 His duties included conducting systematic reviews informing guideline and policy development processes for key stakeholders within health such as the World Health Organisation (WHO).
 Before taking up a position at Newcastle University, Kristoffer worked as a Research Associate for the Knowledge Centre for Education (part of the Research Council of Norway).
 His main responsibility was conducting systematic reviews in educational research commissioned by the Norwegian government and informing reports/guidelines at an international level for the Organisation for Economic Co-operation and Development (OECD).

 Kristoffer has a PhD in Sociology from the University of Nottingham.
 His thesis was on the topic of migration and ethnic relations through a case study of South African migrants in Britain.